nf2337/Mapping-Global-Foodscapes/tutorial6.md

 Go to Plugins > Manage and Install Plugins.
 Search for **MMQGIS** and install it.

-![Image 3](/Mapping-Global-Foodscapes/assets/img/Tutorial-6/3-Tutorial-6.png)

 Next, let's add your .csv file of Falafel sandwich shops.
-Go to MMQGIS > Geocode > Geocode CSV with Web Service.
+Go to **MMQGIS > Geocode > Geocode CSV with Web Service**.
 Open the path to your .csv file.
 Under Address, note the address field.
 For Web Service, choose OpenStreetMap / Nominatom, and click apply.

-![Image 4](/Mapping-Global-Foodscapes/assets/img/Tutorial-6/4-Tutorial-6.png)
+![Image 3](/Mapping-Global-Foodscapes/assets/img/Tutorial-6/3-Tutorial-6.png)

 Now you have all the restaurants as points on your map.
 This is what it should look like.
 Note that your points are in a temporary file.
 To save it, right click temp in the Layers Panel > Export > Export features as, and save it as geoJSON in your Tutorial 6 folder.

+![Image 4](/Mapping-Global-Foodscapes/assets/img/Tutorial-6/4-Tutorial-6.png)

 ## Categorizing Falafel Shops in New York City

 Now, it's your chance to make a map that communicates a message.
 You may want to categorize your falafel shops based on what cuisine they fall under, whether they are fast food or sit down restaurants, or based on price.

-You can do all this in Properties > Symbology.
-You may also chose to add labels to your restaurants, from Properties > Labels.
+You can do all this in **Properties > Symbology**.
+You may also chose to add labels to your restaurants, from **Properties > Labels**.

-Hint: If you want to add a label that includes the name of the restaurant, and the price of the sandwich, you can use the following expression for the **value** of your label:
+**Hint:** If you want to add a label that includes the name of the restaurant, and the price of the sandwich, you can use the following expression for the **value** of your label:

 ```
 "Restuarant"  || '\n$' ||  "Price"